userfrosting/learn/07.users/02.access-control/docs.md

 - **conditions** allows you to set constraints on this permission.
 For example, you might want to create a permission that allows access on `uri_user`, but only for users in a particular group.
 A boolean expression consisting of [**access condition callbacks**](#callbacks) can be used to construct your condition.
 - **name** is a human-readable label for the permission, which can be used to easily identify it in the role management interface.
 - **description** is a text description for the permission, allowing you to describe the purpose of the permission in human-readable terms.

->>> Roles can be created and modified through the administrative interface, but permissions cannot.
-This is because permissions are intimately tied to your code and should **not** be modified during the course of daily site operation.
-You should think of permissions as hardcoded parts of your application that just happen to be stored in the database.
-When you need to **add, remove, or modify** permissions, this should be done by a developer or sysadmin using a [database migration](/database/migrations).

 ## Performing access checks